Pope Leo XIV gives first major address at inauguration attended by thousands

 UK Foreign Secretary David Lammy, Deputy Prime Minister Angela Rayner and the Duke of Edinburgh, who was representing the King, were among attendees.

-Pope Leo XIV, the first ever US pontiff, has given his first major address during his inauguration ceremony attended by world leaders and thousands of faithful.
+Pope Leo XIV, the first ever pontiff from the US, has given his first major address during his inauguration ceremony attended by world leaders and thousands of faithful.

 Leo marked the start of his papacy by calling for unity within the church and for it to act as a “leaven of harmony for humanity”.